open-craft/opencraft/README.md

     make migrate

-The startup commands such as `make run` and `make rundev` check for pending migrations, and will exit before starting the server if any are found.
+The startup commands such as `make run` and `make run.dev` check for pending migrations, and will exit before starting the server if any are found.
 You can also check for pending migrations manually with:

-    make migration_check
+    make migrations.check

 Creating users